wdherndon/FullStackEmbedded.github.io/index.md

 that weren't even needed.
 A consistent trend has been that the people of developing countries - especially young people - have had few opportunities to improve their own lives and those of the people around them, due to lacking funds, lacking education and lacking materials.
+Technology can't solve all of the problems in the world, but putting the right tools into these people's hands can go a long way to

 ## The times, they are a-changing
 The times are changing, though.
-[According to the United Nations Population Fund,](http://www.unfpa.org/resources/state-world-population-2014-press-summary) there has never been a time when the world has had so many young people.
+[According to the United Nations Population Fund,](http://www.unfpa.org/resources/state-world-population-2014-press-summary) there has never been a time when the world had so many young people.
 There will probably never be a time when the world has so many people of working age able to devote their time and energy to inventing, developing and expanding our society's resources.
 Around 9 out of every 10 young people lives in a developing country right now.
 These people need and deserve the ability to improve their own lives, in their own way.